I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_preemptcommand.md

 `Flags`

 [in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_preemptcommandflags.md">DXGK_PREEMPTCOMMANDFLAGS</a> structure with a reserved member or a 32-bit value.
 No flags are currently defined for this structure.

-`NodeOrdinal`

-[in] The index of the node for the preemption request.

-`PreemptionFenceId`

-[in] A unique identifier that the display miniport driver must patch into the fence command at the end of the DMA buffer to preempt the previously submitted DMA buffer.
-The display miniport driver uses the identifier in a call to the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb_notify_dpc.md">DxgkCbNotifyDpc</a> function to inform the graphics processing unit (GPU) scheduler about the preemption at deferred-procedure-call (DPC) time.

 ## Requirements